CodingItWrong/outsidein.dev/docs/vue/2-project-setup.md

 ✨  Done in 4.50s.
 ```

 Now we'll try our end-to-end tests.
 Open `tests/e2e/specs/test.js`.
 Note that we are loading the app and confirming we can see a welcome message.
 Now run `yarn test:e2e`.
+A Cypress window will open, with a modal that says "To help you get started", claiming that Cypress created some sample files.
+This is actually not correct; Vue CLI creates different sample files for you instead.
+Scroll down and click "OK, got it!" to dismiss the modal.

-You'll see the Cypress application launch.
-Its window will show a list of "Integration Tests" with just one item: `test.js`.
+The Cypress window will show a list of "Integration Tests" with just one item: `test.js`.

 ![Cypress window with smoke test](./images/1-2-cypress-smoke-test.png)